f5devcentral/f5-big-iq/README.md

 You can find a list of default AS3 templates in this repository in 2 different forms:

-* A Postman collection.
+* A Postman Collection & Environment.
 Instructions for using these in the BIG-IQ user interface are provided below.
 * A JSON file.
 The [BIG-IQ API documentation](https://clouddocs.f5.com/products/big-iq/mgmt-api/latest/ApiReferences/bigiq_public_api_ref/r_as3_template.html) provides instruction for using API calls to use AS3 templates.

 Instructions on how to import AS3 templates using Postman